MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-not-configured.md

 # Code 1 - CM_PROB_NOT_CONFIGURED

-This function is reserved for system use.

-There is a device on the system for which there is no **ConfigFlags** registry entry.
+This Device Manager error message indicates that there is a device on the system for which there is no **ConfigFlags** registry entry.
 This means no driver is installed.
 Typically this means an INF file could not be found.

 ## Error Code